Take the train from Nice to Italy |

 Incidentally, selecting plain Ventimiglia doesn't work due to a coding error, you have to select the any station version.
 Doing this gets you a robust 50-60 minute connection in Ventimiglia, rather than the default 20-30 minute connection which I consider inadequate given that you have no passenger rights if you miss the Trenitalia train due to a delay and these TER trains can easily run 20 minutes late.
 True, the Agreement on Journey Continuation may apply if there's a missed connection, but this is an agreement between operators, not a passenger right.

-For the French TER you print your own ticket or can show a mobile ticket on your phone.
+For the French TER you print your own ticket or can show it on your phone.

 For the Trenitalia train it's ticketless, you print out your booking reference or show it on your phone.